-"Maybe I could help here," says Corbett.
-"To satisfy supply of our own forces in a spherical envelopment strategy, we must extend my thesis of the uniqueness of maritime lines of communications to the spheres of the airspace and electromagnetic dimension of the battlefield.
+"Maybe I could help here," said Corbett, "to satisfy supply of our own forces in a spherical envelopment strategy, we must extend my thesis of the uniqueness of maritime lines of communications to the spheres of the airspace and electro-magnetic dimension of the battlefield.
 As I have explained, maritime communications between enemies generally run parallel, whereas in land warfare they run opposite each other.
-However, with the advent of air resupply, and command and control via radio waves, only command of the air and the electromagnetic spectrum need be obtained to secure viable supply and command routes to these dispersed forces.
-Better, if a large portion of these engaged forces are unmanned remote control weapons and scouts, a large resupply effort may not be required."25
+However, with the advent of air resupply, and command and control via radio waves, only command of the air and the electro-magnetic spectrum need be obtained to secure valid supply and command routes to these dispersed forces.
+Better, if a large portion of these engaged forces are unmanned remote control weapons and scouts, a large resupply effort may not be required."

-"Yes, first command of air, sea, and information conduits must be assured before the commencement of an accelerated cumulative offense," replies Clausewitz.
-"Even this strategy has elements of sequential warfare, confirming my writings, 'so we will never find war in which the second concept (cumulative) is so prevalent that the first (sequential) can be disregarded altogether'."26
+"Yes, first command of the air, sea, and information conduits must be assured before the commencement of an accelerated cumulative offense," replied Clausewitz "Even this strategy has elements of sequential warfare, confirming my writings, 'so we will never find war in which the second concept (cumulative), is so prevalent that the first (sequential) can be disregarded altogether.
+'25

-Clausewitz continues, "Does this, however, reveal a possible weakness to the strategy?
+Clausewitz continued, "Does this, however, reveal a possible weakness to the strategy?
 It assumes we have a clear technological advantage over the enemy, so that we may dominate him in all dimensions and spectrums of the battlefield.
 It also implies our allies will be able to participate in our offense on almost equal technological terms.
 Relationships between ally and enemy have been fluid in history.
-An ally may become an enemy.
-Therefore these assumptions may be contradictory and imply a danger in losing information dominance.
-This, in turn, would mean the inability to obtain command of this spectrum and the loss of absolute targeting, locating, and attacking enemy forces-in short, a return to heavy 'fog' in the execution of the battle.
-Interestingly, in today's environment of rapid technological evolution, what I referred to as the preparation for battle-or maintaining technological advantages in critical weapon and information systems with trained, knowledgeable troops-may now be as critical as the strategy of the battle itself!"
+An ally may become a future enemy.
+Therefore these assumptions may be in contradiction, and imply a danger in losing information dominance.
+This, in turn, would mean the inability to obtain command of this spectrum and the loss of absolute targeting, locating, and attacking enemy forces.
+In short, a return to heavy "fog" in the execution of the battle.
+Interestingly, in today's environment of rapid technological evolution, what I referred as the preparation for battle-or maintaining technological advantages in critical weapon and information systems with trained knowledgeable troops-may now be as critical as the strategy of the battle itself!"

-"As usual," replies Liddell Hart, "you forget to explore alternative solutions.
+"As usual," replied Liddell Hart, "you forget to explore alternative solutions.
 Sharing every information technology with allies is not necessary if you plan to confine their participation to limited roles.
-For example, they could provide the symmetric response of a defense against the enemy's front lines.
+For example, they could provide the "symmetric" response of a defense against the enemies front lines.
 Only with those allies we trust most would we share our technological advances.
 Finally, Carl, you must admit that the United States excels in technology.
 Information technology is a great strength of its armed forces.
 By applying a source of great strength against a relative weakness of its potential enemies, the United States applies one principle of my theories on indirect approach."

-Sun-Tzu then raises his wizened head.
-"It is written, 'It is the nature of the army to stress speed; to take advantage of the enemy's absence; to travel unanticipated roads; and to attack when they are not alert.'"27
+Sun-Tzu then raised his wizened head, "It is written, 'It is the nature of the army to stress speed, to take advantage of the enemy's absence; to travel unanticipated roads; and to attack when they are not alert "26"

-"What does THAT mean?" interrupts Jomini.
+'What does THAT mean'," interrupted Jomini